TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-admin-account-management.md

 # Manage an Azure Cosmos account

-Most users are able to resolve their Account provisioning or management issue using the steps below.
+Most users are able to resolve their Account provisioning or management issue using the following steps.

 ## **Recommended Steps**